tariusagi/ulcd/README.md

 Syntax: lcd [OPTION] [TEXT]
 Common options:
 -h           Display this help and exit.
+-a           Use asyncio library instead of select(), which is default.
+-u           Use uvloop library.
+Do not use with -a option.
 -L host:port Listen on "host:port" for client connections (the daemon mode).
 Device options:
 -t           LCD type (required).
 See supported types below.